cfinegan/Comp-IV-Final-Assignment/README.md

 # Comp-IV-Final-Assignment
-Final assignment for Computing IV with Professor Jessie Heines
+Final assignment for Computing IV with Professor Jessie Heines.
+Processes command-line arguments using regular expressions to view and manipulate an XML document.

-(Upload is WIP please ignore for now)
+Developed using Netbeans version 8.0.2 and G++ 4.9.3.
+Requires C++11 and Xerces-C 3.0 (or higher)